r-devel/r-project-web/md/help.md

 ### R Help: `help()` and `?`

-The `help()` function and `?` help operator in R provide access to the documentation pages for R functions, data sets, and other objects, both for packages in the standard R distribution and for CRAN packages.
+The `help()` function and `?` help operator in R provide access to the documentation pages for R functions, data sets, and other objects, both for packages in the standard R distribution and for contributed packages.
 To access documentation for the standard `lm` (linear model) function, for example, enter the command `help(lm)` or `help("lm")`, or `?lm` or `?"lm"` (i.e., the quotes are optional).

 To access help for a function in a package that's *not* currently loaded, specify in addition the name of the package: For example, to obtain